AbdullahAli/dottify/README.md

 That is it!

 This gem is currently an experimental gem.
-I would like for anyone to get in contact with me and suggest any ideas you have.
+If would like for anyone to get in contact with me and suggest any ideas you have.

 ## Installation